rainbowbreeze/rainbow-server-scripts/README.md

 # rainbow-server-scripts

 Various scripts to manage my Linux homelab servers.
-- Perform a simple backup of the system via rsync
+- rainbow-backupnas: Perform a simple backup of the system via rsync
-- Check if a list of hosts are up'nd running
+- rainbow-checkhosts: Check if a list of hosts are up'nd running
-- Send a message via Telegram
+- rainbow-notifyadmin: Send a message via a specialized bot
+- rainbow-monitoragent: Start a services that returns core system vitals if queried
-- Send a message via a specialized bot
+- rainbow-notifytelegram: Send a message via Telegram
-- Perform system upgrade
-- Notify for an SSH login
+- rainbow-sshloginnotify: Notify for an SSH login
+- rainbow-updater: Install / upgrade Rainbowscripts
+- rainbow-upgradesystem: Perform system upgrade

 ## How to install
 ```